pagkly/Zed/Investopedia3/Wallpaper Definition.md

 ## Understanding Wallpaper

 The term "wallpaper" implies that because the certificates are worthless, they may as well wallpaper your house with them.
-This was an actual practice during the [Great Depression](https://www.investopedia.com/terms/g/great_depression.asp) that followed the [Stock Market Crash of 1929](https://www.investopedia.com/terms/s/stock-market-crash-1929.asp).
+This was an actual practice during the [[Great Depression]](https://www.investopedia.com/terms/g/great_depression.asp) that followed the [[Stock Market Crash of 1929]](https://www.investopedia.com/terms/s/stock-market-crash-1929.asp).
 In that era, physical paper certificates represented actual ownership of shares of a company.

 When the stock market crashed on Black Thursday (Oct.
 25, 1929), $30 billion was quickly lost.
 That amount was twice the U.S. national debt at the time.
 Some 20,000 companies went bankrupt, which left many investors with a lot of worthless paper.